Using Both Generic and Non-Generic Repository Pattern in ASP.NET Core MVC

 Generic Repository Design Pattern in C#

-The Generic Repository Design Pattern in ASP.NET Core MVC defines common database operations for all the database entities in a single class, such as Create, Retrieve, Update, Delete, etc. That means the common operations for all the database entities will be defined inside the Generic Repository.
+The Generic Repository defines common database operations for all the entities in a single class, such as Create, Retrieve, Update, Delete, etc. That means the common operations for all the database entities will be defined inside the Generic Repository.

 Non-Generic Repository Pattern (Specific Repository)

-The Non-Generic or Basic Repository Design Pattern in ASP.NET Core MVC defines the database operations related to a specific entity in a separate class.
-For example, if you have two entities, Employee and Customer, each entity will have its own implementation Repository.
+The Non-Generic or Basic Repository defines the database operations related to a specific entity in a separate class.
+For example, if you have two entities, Employee and Department, each entity will have its own implementation Repository.
 That means the common operations will be defined inside the Generic Repository, and the operations specific to an entity will be defined in a separate repository.

 Using Both Generic and Non-Generic Repository Patterns in ASP.NET Core MVC

-So, using both Generic and Non-Generic Repository Patterns together in ASP.NET Core MVC with Entity Framework Core (EF Core) can offer a balanced approach that provides both patterns’ benefits.
-So, before implementing both generic and specific repositories, let us first understand the implementation guidelines.
+Using both Generic and Non-Generic Repository Patterns together in ASP.NET Core MVC with Entity Framework Core (EF Core) can offer a balanced approach that benefits both patterns.
+Before implementing both generic and specific repositories, let us first understand the implementation guidelines.

 Repository Pattern Implementation Guidelines

 We cannot use specific operations for an entity with the Generic Repository.
-We can only define the common operations which are common for all entities.
+We can only define the common operations which are common for all entities in the Generic Repository.
 In the case of a Non-Generic Repository, we have to create a separate repository for each entity, which will have both common and specific operations of the entity.
 It means the specific repository will be inherited from the Generic Repository.

-So, a better way is to create a Generic Repository for commonly used CRUD operations, and for specific operations, create a Non-Generic Repository for each entity and then inherit the Non-Generic Repository from the Generic Repository.
+So, we need to create a Generic Repository for commonly used CRUD operations, and for specific operations, create a Non-Generic Repository for each entity and then inherit the Non-Generic Repository from the Generic Repository.
+Let us assume we have two entities, Employee and Product.
+Both entities have some common as well as specific operations.
+Here, we need to implement both Generic and Non-Generic Repository.
 For a better understanding, please have a look at the following image.

 Using Generic and Non-Generic Repository Patterns in ASP.NET Core MVC applications using Entity Framework Core